-The cost of your dental implant will depend on the condition of your mouth, whether or not you need any additional treatments before your implant placement, the number of implants you are receiving and the type of restoration that will cap your implant post.
+The cost of your dental implant will depend on the condition of your mouth, whether or not you need any additional treatments before your implant placement, the number of implants you are receiving, and the type of restoration that will cap your implant post.
 After your initial consultation, we will provide you with an estimated treatment cost.
-We recommend you check with your insurance provider to verify your benefits and see how much of the cost they will cover.

 Do all of Valley View Dental’s office offer implants?

 Implant placements are offered only at our Romeoville location.
 However, all of our offices provide implant restorations.
 For more information, please contact our office and speak with a member of our team.